YINI-lang/YINI-spec/README.md

 ## License
 This project is licensed under the Apache-2.0 license - see the [LICENSE](<./LICENSE>) file for details.

+`Libs` directory contains third party software and each is licensed under its own license which is described in its own license file under the respective directory under `Libs`.

 ## Author 🤓
 This project and repository is created and maintaned by Marko K. S.